KoenZomers/OneDriveAPI/README.md

 - Added support for utilizing the Microsoft Graph API to access files from both Consumer OneDrive as well as OneDrive for Business sites through 1 unified authentication process
 - Changed the default limit for deciding between the Simple Upload and Resumable Upload from 5 MB to 4 MB [as per Microsoft recommendations](https://dev.onedrive.com/items/upload_put.htm)
 - All methods in the base OneDrive class are now virtual so you can easily override them in your inherited code if you wish to do so
+- Added methods to query for basic SharePoint Online site data as exposed by the [Graph API v1.0](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/sharepoint).
+Only the beta of the Graph API supports working with list items and files on SharePoint Online.
+As the beta is not intended for production use, I haven't implemented these methods.

 1.6.7.0 - August 18, 2017